 To briefly touch of a few other gross inaccuracies postured as truth to foster Schott’s opinions:

-To support his premise that mutually loving, equal status, same-sex relationship have existed and been recorded through history, Schott cites the example of royal servants Khnumhotep and Niankhknum who “effectively lived as a legally married couple” in 2400 BC. (p.
+To support his premise that mutually loving, equal status, and same-sex relationships have existed and been recorded through history, Schott cites the example of royal servants Khnumhotep and Niankhknum, who “effectively lived as a legally married couple” in 2400 BC. (p.
 38) Historians, however, tell us the two servants are often pictured with wives and families.
-Historians speculate the pair are either brothers, or possibly siamese twins.
-Yet in Schott’s world they are gay married men.
+Historians speculate the pair are either brothers or possibly siamese twins.
+Yet, in Schott’s world, they are gay married men.
 By simply understanding the social and sexual roles of men and women in ancient cultures, it is clear that Schott’s imaginings of the two as a “legally married couple” is ridiculous.

 Reputable scholars have moved away from seeing the story of Sodom as one of the evils of homosexuality.
 One need only read Ezekiel 16:49-50 to clear up the matter.
 But not Schott, he imagines a plot to reposition the “sin of Sodom” from homosexuality to inhospitality starting in the 1950s.
 He writes that back in 1955, Anglican priest Derrick Sherwin Bailey “argued for church acceptance of homosexuality” (p.
 46) apparently being the first theologian to begin twisting the “sin of Sodom” to inhospitality.

 One needs to be careful when reading Schott’s words.
 There is usually some truth that drifts (how devilish of him, Matthew 4:1-11).
 In the 1950s, no religious community was focused on homosexuality, for America, that would come in the late 1970s.
 D.S.
-Bailey disagreed with morality of same-sex relationships, yet was compelled to seek justice in the treatment of those who were homosexual or sexual inverts, the term then used.
-Researching for his book, he gathered experts in law, history, and the Bible.
-His purpose was to help decriminalize homosexuality, and, in part, force the church to understand their own mistreatment of those who were gay.
+Bailey disagreed with the morality of same-sex relationships yet was compelled to seek justice in the treatment of those who were homosexual or sexual inverts, the term then used.
+He gathered experts in law, history, and the Bible while researching for his book.
+His purpose was to help decriminalize homosexuality and, in part, force the church to understand its own mistreatment of those who were gay.
 His groundbreaking work was used to decriminalize homosexual acts in Great Britain in 1961.
-So, once again, Schott missed the truth, but strengthened his own bias.
+So, once again, Schott missed the truth but strengthened his own bias.

 Continuing, Schott elevates the writings and insights of severely anti-gay “ex-gay” Joe Dallas to the role of “insider,” stating he “played a part in starting the nationwide gay Christian movement.” (p.165) Not quite.
 Bisexual Dallas attended a Metropolitan Community Church.
 Pew-sitting is not quite an original player.

-There is much to critiques, but back to the gay youth reading this Schott’s poison . . .
+There is much to critique, but back to the gay youth reading this Schott’s poison . . .